(Last updated on August 5, 2024.)

 Attributes(Pizzicato)

-A note is encircled if pizzicato directive is assigned.
+A note is encircled if the pizzicato directive is assigned.

 Transpose (from the middle of a piece)

-To transpose a part from the middle, select the note (the base note if chord) from which transposition starts, right-click and select “Enter Transpose Steps”, the “Transpose of Note” dialog appears.
-Input number of half steps.
+To transpose a part from the middle, select the note (the base note if chord) from which the transposition starts, right-click and select “Enter Transpose Steps”, and the “Transpose of Note” dialog appears.
+Input the number of half steps.

 Editing of Scale